 A serious car accident in Southern California can leave you crippled with debilitating injuries and without the ability to earn a living.
-This terrible situation is even worse if the driver who hit you flees the scene of the accident.
+This terrible situation is even worse if the driver who hit you flees the the scene of the accident.
+An experienced car accident attorney can guide you through the legal process and help ensure you receive the compensation you deserve.
 Unfortunately, the Los Angeles region is one of the country’s leaders in hit-and-run accidents, with approximately 20,000 accidents per year.
 Although anyone involved in a car accident in California is required to stop and exchange contact information with the other party, many do not.

-But if the other party runs, don’t think you cannot receive compensation for your accident injuries.
-You still can, and at Neale & Fhima, our personal injury attorneys can help to make it happen.
+But if the other party runs, don’t think there’s no way you can receive compensation for your accident injuries.
+You still can, and at Neale & Fhima, our personal injury attorneys can help make it happen.

 If you have serious injuries, you will want to know how to get compensation for your hit-and-run accident.
 Below is more information.